-Cellist Erik Friedlander is a composer, an improviser, and a veteran of NYC's Downtown scene.
-Friedlander started studying music at an early age, beginning at 5 with guitar, and then at 8, cello lessons.
-He grew up in a house filled with music, as his father is an avid music lover, and made countless mixtapes which played daily in their home.
-Erik spent his twenties honing his skills as a player and an improviser and quickly became a sought after studio musician, performing with artists as diverse as The Mountain Goats, John Zorn, Dave Douglas and Courtney Love.
+Cellist Erik Friedlander started studying music at an early age, beginning at 5 with guitar, and then at 8, cello lessons.
+He grew up in a house filled with music, as his father, an avid music lover, made countless mixtapes which played daily in their home.
+Erik spent his twenties honing his skills as a player and an improviser and quickly became a sought after studio musician, performing on the Downtown music scene and with artists as diverse as The Mountain Goats, John Zorn, Dave Douglas and Courtney Love.
 Erik's desire to actively participate in the swirl of music styles he was surrounded by led him to find new ways to play the cello and drives his solo work which is varied and unusual.

-New for 2016 will be Rings, a project with Erik's Black Phebe trio.
-Friedlander has composed music for ads, dance works, documentaries including the score for Nothing on Earth, a documentary about the work of landscape photographer Murray Fredericks's dangerous visits to the Greenland icecap.
+Friedlander recently completed the score for Thoroughbred, a feature film directed by Cory Finley that will appear at The Sundance Festival.
+Erik has composed music for ads, dance works, documentaries including the score for Nothing on Earth, a documentary about the work of landscape photographer Murray Fredericks's dangerous visits to the Greenland icecap.
 Erik scored the feature film Future Weather, released in 2013.

 I will send you occasional updates about recordings and performances.